|

 to go into the attack early.

-(Picture to the Left: View toward the Peach Orchard from Pitzer Woods.
-Barksdale's
+(Left) View toward the Peach Orchard from Pitzer Woods.
+Barksdale's Brigade

-Brigade charged over this open field toward Union defenders in the distance.
-The Round Tops rise in the distance just beyond
+charged over this open field toward Union defenders in the distance.
+The Round Tops rise in the distance just beyond the orchard.

 Almost two hours into the attack, the hot tempered general was given permission to move forward in support